andballard/iot-samples/src/kit-app-template/README.md

 ## Build

-1. Clone [this repo](https://github.com/NVIDIA-Omniverse/kit-app-template) to your local machine.
+1. Clone [this repo](https://github.com/andballard/iot-samples) to your local machine.
 2. Open a command prompt and navigate to the root of your cloned repo.
-3. Run `build.bat` to bootstrap your dev environment and build an example app.
+3. Run `build.bat` to bootstrap your dev environment and build the application.
-4. Run `_build\windows-x86_64\release\nova.iot_telemetry.bat` (or other apps) to open an example kit application.
+4. Run `_build\windows-x86_64\release\nova.iot_telemetry.bat` to open the kit application.

 You should have now launched your simple kit-based application!

 ## Custom Extensions
-The main extension is registered as omni.hello.world.
+The [main extension](./source/extensions/omni.hello.world/) is registered as omni.hello.world.
 In this extension, we load the usd and other required dependencies.

-The robot arm extension is registerd as msft.robotcontroller.
-This extension handles robot arm movement by listening to incoming data in the session layer.
+The [robot arm extension](./source/extensions/msft.robotcontroller/) is registerd as msft.robotcontroller.
+This extension handles robot arm movement by listening to incoming IoT data in the session layer.

-The widget extension is registered as omni.example.ui_scene.widget_info.
-This extension is activated by clicking on the robot arm and also listens to the incoming iot data from the session layer.
+The IoT [widget extension](./source/extensions/omni.example.ui_scene.widget_info/) is registered as omni.example.ui_scene.widget_info.
+This extension is activated by clicking on the robot arm and also listens to the incoming IoT data from the session layer.

 ## Environment Settings
 Name | Type | Required | Example